What Does It Mean To Be “Whole”?

 “I feel broken.
 Like someone took a sledgehammer and delivered blow after blow, shattering me into a thousand pieces.”

-Well, maybe you haven’t felt that broken, but chances are you’ve dealt with some feelings of brokenness in your life.
+Maybe you haven’t felt that broken, but chances are you’ve dealt with some feelings of brokenness in your life.

-Regardless of what spiritual path you’re traveling, you’ve probably heard something along the lines of “becoming whole”.
+Regardless of what healing path you’re traveling, you’ve probably heard something along the lines of “becoming whole”.
 You may have heard people say something like, “I feel broken.
 I need fixed.”
 Or, “I feel so disconnected and want to feel connected; one with everything.”

 Or maybe you haven’t heard much about these concepts, but you’re feeling broken, lost, lonely, and disconnected.
 You may wonder what exactly this “wholeness” is all about.